Preventive Eye Care for Diabetics

 Fortunately, you can prevent some of these problems by taking proper care of yourself and your eyes.
 Here are some tips:

-- Keep your blood pressure under check.
-High blood pressure by itself can cause eye problems, and when combined with diabetes, it is a double whammy.
+Keep your blood pressure under check.
+High blood pressure by itself can lead to erectile dysfunction and can cause eye problems, and when combined with diabetes, it is a double whammy.

 Regular Eye Tests